 And not only are they sold out of baking goods, but they're often also out of bread.

 So, what do we do when we have more time on our hands, extra flour, (if you're me) some extra beer, but no yeast or pre-made bread?

 We start whipping up no yeast beer breads!

-A no-yeast high altitude bread, to be exact.
-It's a whole wheat beer bread recipe that requires absolutely no proofing, is made with just two bowls, and tastes like you labored over it for hours.
+A no-yeast whole wheat beer bread, to be exact.
+It's a whole wheat beer bread recipe that requires absolutely no proofing, is made with just two bowls, and tastes as you labored over it for hours.